jjromeo/advanced-student-directory/README.md

-Iteration of the first project however using TDD and classes
+Iteration of the first project, this time using TDD, classes and metaprogramming